 This course focuses on the pathophysiological processes experienced throughout the lifespan.
-Evidencebased practice resulting from relevant research of pathophysiological disease states is incorporated to develop interventions and a plan of care for patients with health status alterations.
-Credit: 2 semester hours.
-Course Director: Dr. Rachel Davis.
+Evidence-based practice resulting from relevant research of pathophysiological disease states is incorporated to develop interventions and a plan of care for patients with health status alterations.

 Advanced Pathophysiology II (NPATH-62106)